Our Chalk Grassland

 We are working with a range of local partners to protect what remains and reverse this process of decline.

 Each year volunteers clear invasive scrub, collect and propagate local grassland seeds.
-Already we are seeing the benefits, with many more rare Duke of Burgundy butterflies spotted in 2013.
+Already we are seeing the benefits, with many more rare Duke of Burgundy butterflies spotted in recent years on sites where numbers were once down to single figures.
 Thanks to our volunteers – and the sheep and the ants – the future for this important and rare habitat is looking up.